-As an experienced qualified Person-Centred Counsellor I work with a wide range of emotional difficulties including relationship issues, generalised anxiety and depression, bipolar, post viral fatigue (PVF), stress/work related conflicts, and family dilemmas.
+As an experienced qualified Person-Centred Therapist I work with a wide range of emotional difficulties including relationship issues, generalised anxiety and depression, bipolar, post viral fatigue (PVF), stress/work related conflicts, and family dilemmas.
 I’m also professionally trained in Bereavement Counselling.

 I work with a diverse range of clients from all age groups and different backgrounds encouraging them to find new ways to deal with aspects of their lives that they may find troublesome or painful.
-Discovering new perspectives that can bring about change and a sense of wellbeing is a major aim of the Person-Centred counselling that I practice.
+Discovering new perspectives that can bring about change and a sense of wellbeing is a major aim of the Person-Centred Therapy that I practice.

 My counselling approach is based on successfully building a therapeutic relationship with clients which enables them to explore their feelings and emotions within a safe and trusting environment.
 I will work with you in a space where you will not be judged, where you will be heard with an empathic understanding and receive honest and open responses.